Dallas Neighborhood Guide

 Income & Employment

-The average commute time for workers who live in this area is 23.0 minutes.
-The average number of vehicles per household is 1.3.
+The average commute time for workers who live in this area is 23 minutes.

 Housing